William Grant (New Zealand): Mutton Farm

+Land Dealings

 His land transactions were complex.
 With Andrew he bought a farm at Rangitata in the 1870s, and Richmond station at Lake Tekapo in 1880.
 A year later William purchased the 1,010-acre Elloughton Grange farm, which lay on the outskirts of Timaru, and lived there for the rest of his life.
 William and Andrew sold Richmond in 1882, and in the same year William sold his interest in the Rangitata farm.
 In 1883 he bought the Irishman Creek run in the centre of the Mackenzie Country, which he sold again in 1890.
 Probably to maintain a base for his stock dealings in that area he bought the Grampians run in 1892, which he owned until 1908.
 In 1902 he had bought Irishman Creek again, as well as the adjoining run, The Wolds.

-Grant married Elizabeth Helen Allan, the daughter of Robert Allan, a Timaru contractor, near Timaru on 30 April 1884.
-There were to be three sons and two daughters of the marriage.
 In 1893 he built The Grange, a two-storeyed, 17-roomed mansion, on Elloughton Grange.
 It was designed by the French-born Timaru architect Maurice Duval.